Choosing the Right Bag

 We examined each model's shell fabric and its overall performance, comparing each models water resistance, thickness, down proof-ness (where applicable), and comfort against our skin and durability.

-Denier (D) is basically used to determine the thickness of fabric by comparing the number and thickness of the fibers in a given fabric.
+Denier (D) is used to determine the thickness of fabric by comparing the number and width of the fibers in a given material.
 While this impacts the strength of a fabric, it technically refers more to the weight of a specific nylon fabric, though there is some correlation with strength.

 While higher denier numbers generally mean greater strength, that isn't always the case.
 Take for example the Sea to Summit Spark III which uses an extremely low weight 10D fabric, which is both water resistant and down-proof.
 You could have a lesser quality 15D fabric that would be less down proof and even less strong.